JustineCodes/GitHubCopilot/README.md

 - I'm finding the code prediction helpful.
 - It has shown me working solutions that were better than what I was going to do.
 - Having a chat option that is focused on code is a wonderful improvement to me workflow.
 Today I was able to get unstuck a few times by selecting the some code, and asking Copilot what it did, and why was I getting an error.
+- I enjoy how it explains the error or selected code.

 ## Lessons
 - Learning to talk to Copilot is an interesting art.
 - In this current state I feel you still need a basic understanding of what you are doing.
 I have never coded in python and Copilot is helping with the learning curve.
 But it's not giving me answers like it does when I code in PowerShell.
+- I am seeing how Copilot can help reduce the learning curve with learning new programming languages.

 ## Python
 - Tuesday the 27th of June